 When your offer has been accepted, you will want to arrange a sea trial, mechanical inspection, haul-out and survey.
 We always recommend using a qualified mechanic and surveyor (SAMS or NAMS should be in their letterhead).
 The surveyor works for the buyer and you can chose the surveyor you.
 Should any faults be found with the vessel, these may be fixed as part of the sale, adjusted for in the price, the vessel may not be accepted at all or accepted as is.

 After the “Acceptance of Vessel” document has been signed, the time and place for the closing has to be determined and there is some paperwork to be done.
 We always recommend the services of a documentation or title company to hold the funds in a trust account, handle the disbursements, prepare the closing documents (lien search, bill of sale, closing statements), assist with the importation and registration or licensing.

 The Launch Party

 It’s time to invite your friends on board!

 Who to Call?

-We invite you to contact Yacht BC Yacht Sales or any member of the British Columbia Yacht Broker’s Association (BCYBA).
-As members of the BCYBA, we adhere to a code of ethics and handle all transactions according to prescribed procedures so that every client is treated with high standards of professionalism.
-Transparency is key.
-We believe that our clients should be well informed through all of the steps involved.
-In addition to the purchase, we’ll be pleased to help with arrangements for delivery, moorage, yacht service or charter management.
+We recommend that you contact any member of the British Columbia Yacht Broker’s Association (BCYBA).
+Members adhere to a code of ethics and handle all transactions according to prescribed procedures so that every client is treated with high standards of professionalism.